iris-hep/iris-hep.github.io/pages/docs/reimbursement.md

   **Please ignore this section for now.
 It will be discussed on the last day of the school/workshop itself.**

-There are two relevant forms for travel reimbursement:
+There are three relevant forms for travel reimbursement:

   * [Guest Reimbursement Request](https://finance.princeton.edu/forms/guest-reimbursement-request) - Everyone requesting travel reimbursement must fill out this form
   * [Supplier Onboarding Form](https://finance.princeton.edu/forms/supplierpayee-management) - Only people requesting reimbursement via wire transfer need to fill out this form.
 If you would like to receive a check, this form is not needed.
+  * [Foreign Payee Form](https://finance.princeton.edu/forms/foreign-individual-payeesubstitute-w-8ben) - This form should be completed for all new foreign individuals/payees

 Please note the following:

-  * The form can be filled out electronically (e.g. in Acrobat Reader).
+  * These forms can be filled out electronically (e.g. in Acrobat Reader).
 This is the preferred method in order to guarantee legibility.
   * You can either sign the pdf electronically (e.g. in Acrobat Reader) or fill it out electronically, print the result, sign it and scan the result.
   * If you cannot fill the form out electronically, print the form and fill it out using clear block letters.
 Sign it and make a clear scan of the completed form.
   * On the form: